jberkel/sms-backup-plus/README.md

 After starting SMS Backup+, tap on the "Connect" check box to start the authorization process.

-On newer Android devices you'll be presented with a list of gmail accounts to be used for the backup.
+On newer Android devices you'll be presented with a list of Gmail accounts to be used for the backup.
 You'll need to give SMSBackup+ the permission to access your emails.